Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Scaling OT Computation

-where $C_{\mu, \nu} = \frac{1}{2}\Big(\mathbb{E}_{\mu}\Vert X \Vert_2^2 + \mathbb{E}_{\nu}\Vert Y \Vert_2^2 \Big)$ and $\mathsf{CVX}(\mu)$ is the space of all convex functions integrable with respect to $\mu$.
-The space $\mathsf{CVX}(\mu)$ can be parameterised by input convex neural networks (ICNNs).
-Generally, one can compose ICNN from two principal blocks: linear blocks consisting of linear layers, and convexity preserving blocks consisting of linear layers with non-negative weights.
-The key idea here to use special parametric models based on deep neural networks to approximate the set of convex functions in~\eqref{eq:kantorovich_semidual}.
-Note also that~\eqref{eq:kantorovich_semidual} involves only a single convex function $\phi$.
-ICNNs were used for computing OT maps \cite{VardhanMakkuva2020OptimalNetworks} and Wasserstein Barycenter \cite{Fan2020ScalableNetworks}.
-A number of variant architectures conforming to the same guidelines were also proposed, e.g. ConvICNN \cite{Korotin2019Wasserstein-2Networks} and DenseICNN \cite{DoBenchmark,Korotin2019Wasserstein-2Networks} were used in generative networks (\cref{sec:gen_modeling}).

-A question pertinent to grey-box solvers is \textit{how to differentiate through the OT computation?} The OT plan $\pi^\ast:\mathbb{X} \times \mathbb{Y}$ that attains the infimum (\eqref{eq:kantorovich}) (or any discrete and/or regularised variant) is a function defined implicitly as a solution to an optimisation problem.
+A question pertinent to grey-box solvers is \textit{how to differentiate through the OT computation?} The OT plan $\pi^\ast:\mathbb{X} \times \mathbb{Y}$ that attains the infimum (\eqref{eq:kantorovich}) (or any discrete and/or regularized variant) is a function defined implicitly as a solution to an optimization problem.
 As such, given sufficient smoothness, functional operators such as differentiators for such an implicitly defined mapping can be examined.
 Given an iterative algorithm that estimates the optimal plan, one may estimate such derivatives using automatic differentiation by \emph{unrolling} the steps of the algorithm \cite{Monga2021AlgorithmProcessing} and applying the chain rule to compute derivatives through the algorithm.
 A popular example of this approach is unrolling the step of the Sinkhorn algorithm \cite{Adams2011RankingPropagation}.
 Clearly, this approach becomes more expensive as more iterations are required for the algorithm.

-Another approach is use the \emph{implicit function theorem} \cite{Krantz2002TheApplications} to compute derivatives without any knowledge of the steps involved in the algorithm.
-This idea has been explored more generally for solutions to optimisation problems~\cite{gould2021deep} and fixed point equations~\cite{bai2019deep}.
+Another approach is to use the \emph{implicit function theorem} \cite{Krantz2002TheApplications} to compute derivatives without any knowledge of the steps involved in the algorithm.
+This idea has been explored more generally for solutions to \rtypo{optimization} problems~\cite{gould2021deep} and fixed point equations~\cite{bai2019deep}.
 When used inside neural networks as layers, these are called implicit layers.
-Layers that solve optimisation problems such as OT problems are sometimes called Deep Declarative Networks \cite{gould2021deep}.
+Layers that solve \rtypo{optimization} problems such as OT problems, are sometimes called Deep Declarative Networks \cite{gould2021deep}.